DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 # Introduction
-This document outlines the entire process of setting up Le Gout, a personal food blog and cultural journal.the goal is to create an online presence that showcases culinary experiences and provides a platforrm for cultural sharing.
+This document outlines the process of setting up Le Gout, a personal food blog and cultural journal.
+The goal is to create an online presence that showcases culinary experiences and provides a platform for cultural sharing.

 # Launching EC2 Instance #
 If you don't already have an AWS account, please create one.
 Keeping in mind that this may take some time.

-## Log in to the Amazon EC2 Management Console ##
+# Log in to the Amazon EC2 Management Console #
->Log in to the AWS management console: https://aws.amazon.com/ec2/ Navigate to the EC2 Dashboard and in the search bar at the top, type "EC2" and select it from the results.from the EC2 Dashboard, click on the launch instance button to create the instance.
+Log in to the AWS management console: https://aws.amazon.com/ec2/ Navigate to the EC2 Dashboard by searching for "EC2" and selecting it from the results.

 ### Launch Instance
+From the EC2 Dashboard, click on the "Launch instance" button to begin the instance creation wizard.

+Figure 1: Initiating a new EC2 instance launch from the EC2 Dashboard
 <img width="951" alt="image" src="https://github.com/user-attachments/assets/ffe03705-bcfd-420c-9593-fb4914316c39" />

 **Choose an Amazon Machine Image(AMI:**